fxlin/p3-tee/README.md

-HOW TO USE -- FOR INSTRUCTOR/TA
+HOW TO PREPARE CODE FOR STUDENTS -- FOR INSTRUCTOR/TA
 ------------------------------------
 Put optee-qemuv8-teachingonly/ under here (too large to include in git repo)